KlovnDEV/NorskPixel/resources/[qb]/qb-weathersync/README.md

 # norskpixel-weathersync
-Synced weather and time for QB-Core Framework :sunrise:
+Synced weather and time for norskpixel-Core Framework :sunrise:

 # License